Yuan Renguo: Biography

-Yuan was born in Renhuai County, Guizhou, in October 1956.
+Yuan was born in Renhuai County, Guizhou, on 1 October 1956.

 Yuan joined Maotai in 1975, where he assumed various posts, including secretary, director of the Office, workshop director, and assistant director.
 He was named a deputy general manager in January 1997.
-He moved up the ranks to become general manager in April 1998 and chairman of the Board in December 2000.
+He moved up the ranks to become general manager in April 1998 and chairman of the board in December 2000.

-On 6 January 2017, he was made a deputy director of the Financial and Economic Committee of the Guizhou Provincial Committee of the Chinese People's Political Consultative Conference, where he was laid off in May 2019.
+On 6 January 2017, he was made a deputy director of the Financial and Economic Committee of the Guizhou Provincial Committee of the Chinese People's Political Consultative Conference.
+He was discharged from that position in May 2019.

 Downfall

-On 22 May 2019, he has been placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 22 May 2019, Yuan was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China.
 He was expelled from the CCP and removed from public office.
-He was taken away on May 23.
-On June 27, he was indicted on suspicion of accepting bribes.
-On September 6, the Intermediate People's Court of Guiyang held a public hearing of Yuan's bribery case.
+He was taken away on 23 May.
+On 27 June, he was indicted on suspicion of accepting bribes.
+On 6 September, the Intermediate People's Court of Guiyang held a public hearing of Yuan's bribery case.

 On 23 September 2021, he was sentenced to life imprisonment by the Intermediate People's Court of Guiyang.
 He was also deprived of his political rights for life, and ordered by the court to have all his personal assets confiscated and turn over all illicit gains and their interests to the national treasury.
-He was found guilty of receiving bribes of 110 million yuan (US$16.2 million) Gao Weidong, another former chairman of the Board of Maotai, was also sacked for graft in May 2022.
+He was found guilty of receiving bribes of 110 million yuan (US$16.2 million).
+Gao Weidong, another former chairman of the Board of Maotai, was also sacked for graft in May 2022.

+Death

+Yuan was hospitalized on 20 August 2023, and died, following a cerebral hemorrhage, on 9 September 2023, at the age of 66.